Bohr Model Calculator

 E1is the final energy level of the electron,

 ΔEis the difference between those energies,

 his the Planck's constant which equals

 ΔE < 0 electron needs to absorb the electromagnetic wave.
-Remember that energy levels of the electrons bounded to the atom are negative!
+Remember that the energy levels of the electrons bound to the atom are negative!

-Bohr model is a simplified theory which correctly describes atoms with only one electron orbiting around the nucleus (hydrogen-like atoms).
+The Bohr model is a simplified theory that correctly describes atoms with only one electron orbiting around the nucleus (hydrogen-like atoms).
 The energy of the lowest orbit in the hydrogen atom is